I was just talking today to an athlete of mine who had taken an extended break from running due to a non-running related injury and operation.

 With this plan you get all of the above from the Standard Plan as well as more accountability from both of us.
 That means you’ll have to do some work as well.
 We’re talking about frequent check-ins with me, diet logging, weight tracking, weekly video or phone calls.
 We’re really going to get to know each other.
 If you want me to, I’ll call you at 5am to make sure you get up to run.

 If you know which plan is right for you, please fill out this questionnaire below.
-You may select that you’re not sure which plan is ideal and we can chat about it as well.
+I typically recommend the Standard Plan as it's the most well rounded in regards to customized the plan is, check in frequency, etc. You may select that you’re not sure which plan is ideal and we can chat about it as well.
 This will give me most of the details about your history and current details to begin working with you.
 Once you submit, I’ll reply back with further questions and comments!

 If you’re seeing this you are either an athlete I coach who has a race coming up or you stumbled upon this online and are not a runner I coach.